Georgia (USA) Entry Requirements

 Includes

-How to Apply: Apply online at esta.cbp.dhs.gov; processing typically within 72 hours, often immediate
+How to Apply: Apply online at esta.cbp.dhs.gov - processing typically within 72 hours

 Visa Required

-Citizens of countries not in the Visa Waiver Program must obtain B-2 tourist visas before arrival in Georgia (USA)
+Citizens of countries not in Visa Waiver Program need B-2 tourist visa

 Arrival Process